-4.1 Thesis-In-Progress Status
+4.1 Thesis-In-Progress Status (TIP)

 If at the end of Thesis II, completion of the thesis is pending, students receive an In-Progress (IP) designation at the end of the term.
-TIP students are required to register for Thesis-In-Progress (DDA700) during each Fall and Spring semester they remain In-Progress.
-Note: Students registered as TIP in the Spring will be considered as continuously registered through the Summer.
+Note: Students registered as TIP in the Spring semester will be considered as continuously registered through the Summer.